We need your support to keep the house open for generations to come. Become a member or donate to our fundraising initiatives today.

 Walpole kept them in the Great Parlour as dining chairs.
 The dado in this room is deliberately low to be on level with the seats.
 The chairs’ backs are slightly higher than normal and adhere to Walpole’s suggestion that they be based on the outline and tracery of a Gothic window.

-Four were reproduced by Christopher Howe, upon the commission of the Strawberry Hill Collection Trust.
-You can find these four in our Great Parlour.
+Four were reproduced by Christopher Howe, upon the commission of the Strawberry Hill Trust.
+They were later transferred to the Strawberry Hill Collection Trust.
+You can find them in our Great Parlour.

 Pencil, pen, ink, and wash.
 Painted by the antiquarian artist George Vertue, copying Isaac Oliver’s self-portrait miniature from c.1590 which is now in the Royal Collection.